radbro/radbro-coding-club/README.md

 Lesson plans, guides, + links to additional materials will be posted here as well.

 ### Learning Resources
-[Speed Run Ethereum](https://speedrunethereum.com/) learn scaffold-eth and solidity
-[Vyper By Example](https://vyper-by-example.org/) learn vyper - a fast, easy, and secure language to write smart contracts
+[Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) learn the fundamentals of the EVM [Speed Run Ethereum](https://speedrunethereum.com/) learn scaffold-eth and solidity [Vyper By Example](https://vyper-by-example.org/) learn vyper - a fast, easy, and secure language to write smart contracts

 ### Beginner Tech Stack 1 - Scaffold-ETH